CARL-JOSEPH-LEE/An-enhanced-QR-Code-Barcode-Generator/readme.md

     -   Click "Generate" to save the code as an image file.
     -   Click "Preview" to see a preview of the code.

-## Screenshots

-_Example of a generated QR code._

 ## Contribution

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to create an issue or submit a pull request.
-Please follow the contribution guidelines outlined in `CONTRIBUTING.md`.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE.txt for more details.

 ## Acknowledgements